 The need for more flexibility in web services developers to create several alternatives.
 Today, REST is the most popular.
 REST stands for Representational State Transfer, and it is now the default choice for the majority of APIs.
 Unlike SOAP, REST is not exclusively dependent on the use of XML.
 The most commonly used language with REST is JSON.

 REST gives developers a broad architectural framework to work from.
 It usually just relies on a simple URL for sending information.
 Through the URL format, REST can use common HTTP 1.1 tasks like GET, POST, PUT and DELETE to accomplish tasks.
 REST supports HTTPS but without the stringent security requirements of SOAP.

 Developers call APIs that comply with REST standards RESTful APIs or simply REST APIs.
 DreamFactory is a REST API-as-a-service platform.
 We help companies build and manage secure REST APIs and monitor and test their solutions.

 Each SOAP web service testing tool may use a slightly different approach, but here we will use Postman to demonstrate the basic steps for testing a SOAP service.

 Postman is an open-source tool that you can use for both REST and SOAP.
 You can download the app here.

-Once you have downloaded the app, you will want to open a new request tab, indicated by the arrow in the picture below.
-Alternatively, you can press the orange New button in the upper left corner of the screen and enter a name to save the file.
+Once you have downloaded the app, you will want to open a new request tab by pressing the orange New button in the upper left corner of the screen and entering a name to save the file.

 Once you have opened the new request tab, Postman will show you an address field where you can enter the URL.
 Postman offers a simple example for testing: https://postman-echo.com/get.
 You can also try anything in their list of free and public SOAP APIs.
 This permits you to enter a SOAP endpoint URL to make a request.